akocan98/out-click-for-tailwind/README.md

 This is a plugin for Tailwind which introduces a configurable 'out-click' animation.

-It's really difficult to neatly specify different duration timings for different CSS properties with Tailwind, so I made this plugin.
+It's really difficult to neatly specify different duration timings for different CSS properties with Tailwind, but that's what is needed for this effect.
+Instead of adding custom CSS to the project I decided to wrap this into a plugin so that you can rely on Tailwind to purge out unused classes, easily extend them and benefit from all the support Tailwind has integrated into most IDE's.

 This is the what the effect looks like: